ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 Console.WriteLine(address);
 ```

-Note that we use the TestNet first, but you will probably do this on the MainNet as well, so you are going to spend real money! **Be careful!** In any case, write down the **bitcoinPrivateKey** and the address!
-Send a few dollars of coins there and save the transaction ID \(you can find it in your wallet software or with a blockexplorer, like [blockchain.info](http://blockchain.info/) for MainNet or [blockcypher.com](https://live.blockcypher.com) for both MainNet and TestNet).
+Note that we use the TestNet first, but you will probably do this on the MainNet as well, so you are going to spend real money!
+In any case, write down the **bitcoinPrivateKey** and the address!
+Send a few dollars of coins there and save the transaction ID \(you can find it in your wallet software or with a blockexplorer, like SmartBit for [MainNet](http://smartbit.com.au/) and [TestNet](https://testnet.smartbit.com.au/)).

 Import your private key (replace the "cN5Y...K2RS" string with yours):